mart505/ODT/README.md

 This file needs 'DataProcessing.py' to read the data files and fetch all the parameters.\
 All other files are data files.

-In the ODT file, you can edit to specificy what dataset, what tree topology and what options you want for the optimisation
+In the ODT file, you can edit to specificy what dataset, what tree topology and what options you want for the optimisation.

 Kind regards,